2016 Pierre de Coubertin Awards and Olympic Academy

 2015 International Pierre de Coubertin Youth Forum - Slovakia

-The International Pierre de Coubertin Committee (CIPC) has invited the Australian Olympic Committee (AOC) to send a delegation of eight Australian students to the 10th International Youth Forum, which will be held in Piešťany (Slovakia), from August 29 – September 13, 2015.
+The International Pierre de Coubertin Committee (CIPC) invited the Australian Olympic Committee (AOC) to once again send a delegation of eight Australian students to the 10th International Youth Forum in 2015, held in Piešťany (Slovakia).

-The AOC selects the eight students to attend from recipients of the 2014 and 2015 Pierre de Coubertin Award in each State/Territory between the ages of 16 to 18 years.
-Students selected will be involved in the Forum program organising sports events, leading discussion groups and coordinating group activities as well as participating for the Coubertin Award.
-Nominations for 2015 are now closed.
+The AOC selects eight students to attend from recipients of the 2014 and 2015 Pierre de Coubertin Award in each State/Territory between the ages of 16 to 18 years.
+Students selected are involved in the Forum program organising sports events, leading discussion groups and coordinating group activities as well as participating for the Coubertin Award.
+Nominations for the 2017 program will open in March 2017.

 What are the Pierre de Coubertin Awards?